cbonang80/inheritance/README.md

 		    Inheritance and Polymorphism example
 			In the main() function refer to Inheritance, Polymorphism, and the delete keyword

-## Tests
+## Build and Run
-To run tests, run the following command:
+Type the following command to build:
 `g++ main.cpp`
+Type the following command to run:
+`./a.out`

 ## Contact me